 The design meets the “pretty good house” model which approaches passive house energy models.
 Exterior materials have low maintenance needs.

-The building has no VOC materials on the interior, low VOC materials on the exterior.
-A high-perfomance makeup air system
+The building has no VOC materials on the interior, low VOC materials on the exterior, and a high-perfomance makeup air system.

 Many materials were locally sourced.